 All films are from Brazil and in Portuguese with English subtitles.
 All are New York premieres, and first screenings will be introduced by the filmmakers.

-Premiere Brazil! is organized by Jytte Jensen, Curator, Department of Film, The Museum of Modern Art; and Ilda Santiago, Director, the Rio de Janeiro International Film Festival.
+Organized by Jytte Jensen, Curator, Department of Film, The Museum of Modern Art; and Ilda Santiago, Director, the Rio de Janeiro International Film Festival.

 The program is generously supported by George Gund III and Iara Lee; Marjorie Andrade and Richard Kandel; The Brazilian Ministry of Culture/Secretaria do Audiovisual; and the Consulate General of Brazil in New York.